Anurajx/AAI/README.md

-# AeroStock — AAI Smart Inventory & Asset Management System
+# AeroStock, AAI Asset Management System

 AeroStock is a full-stack inventory, procurement, and audit platform tailored for the Airport Authority of India (AAI).
 It is designed to help airport operations teams manage spares, ground support equipment, safety gear, IT infrastructure, and consumables across multiple airports and warehouses with role-aware workflows, real-time stock visibility, and audit-friendly reporting.